DKuefner/eink-display/README.md

 Currently I'm using fixed row and column values.
 I'll try to implment X and Y coordinates which seems to be more flexible.
 ### Battery and Housing
 There are some very nice 3D print housings at Thingiverse like [this](https://www.thingiverse.com/thing:5966664).
 For battery I decided for a 750mAh LiPo.
-Given my current settings it gives a run time of approx. 14 days.
+Given my current settings it gives a run time of approx. 10 to 12 days.
 ### ESPhome
 My Homeassistant runs as a Docker container.
 In this case it is not possible to integrate ESPhome permanently into Homeassistant.
 For this reason I run ESPhome as a Docker Container for compiling and uploading only.
 ESPhome also provides a Dashboard which allows OTA updates and logging amongst other things.
 See [ESPhome](https://esphome.io/guides/getting_started_command_line) documentation.